Bakalářský - vše

 Bachelor of Science in Economics (mandatory course, an alternative to Ekonomie II).

-The course begins with the first lecture on Wednesday, 20th February at 8 am in room no. 314.
-The location of all lecture and seminar rooms is at the Institute of Economic Studies.
+The course begins with the first lecture on Wednesday, 17th February at 8 am in room no. 314.
+The location of all lecture and seminar rooms is the Institute of Economic Studies.

 Lecture Day Time Room Lecturer Contact